-Cornell College affirms the rights of its community members to live, study, and work in an environment free from all forms of sexual misconduct, including sexual harassment, sexual violence, rape, sexual assault, domestic violence, dating/relationship violence, sexual exploitation, sexual manipulation, stalking, and/or bullying.
+Cornell College affirms the rights of its community members to live, study, and work in an environment free from all forms of sexual misconduct, including sexual harassment, sexual violence, rape, sexual assault, domestic violence, dating/relationship violence, sexual exploitation, sexual manipulation, and/or stalking.
 As a community we are committed to maintaining a standard of conduct that creates an environment of trust, care, and respect.
 Our community prohibits sexual misconduct and treats violations of this policy as serious violations of the standards of conduct, and sexual misconduct will not be tolerated.
 The college will take direct action to prevent and correct such behavior consistent with Title IX regulations, federal law, and state law.
 Those actions include providing supports and interim resolutions to complainants, conducting an investigation of allegations of sexual misconduct, and pursuing appropriate resolution of the matter, including corrective action against the respondent/s consistent with Title IX, and also prohibiting retaliation against participants in the investigation process.
-The college is also committed to providing institution-wide education to prevent sexual misconduct t and to mitigate the impacts of any sexual misconduct on the community.
+The college is also committed to providing institution-wide education to prevent sexual misconduct and to mitigate the impacts of any sexual misconduct on the community.

 This policy is intended to guide students, faculty and staff members who have experienced or been affected by sexual misconduct.
 Because acts of sexual misconduct may occur in a variety of settings, this policy extends to behaviors that occur in the context of any of Cornell’s programs and activities and specifically extends to off-campus behavior that has created or may create a hostile environment on campus or in Cornell’s programs and activities.